Frontier Statistics: Mortgage Interest Rate Distributions (December 2025)

 Background

 Interest rates on Principal-Dwelling Home (PDH) mortgage loans can vary widely between borrowers and lenders.
-In order to paint a fuller picture of the Irish mortgage interest rate environment than what is provided by official statistics alone, the Central Bank is publishing full PDH mortgage interest rate distributions for loans held by three entity types: banks, lending non-banks, and non-lending non-banks.
-Lending non-banks are non-bank entities that originate their own mortgage lending, while non-lending non-banks are the non-bank entities that hold residential mortgage loans, but do not originate lending themselves (i.e. they purchase loans from originating institutions).
+These differences are not captured fully by the weighted averages published in official statistics.
+In order to provide greater insight into the Irish mortgage interest rate environment than is provided by official statistics alone, Central Bank of Ireland is publishing full PDH mortgage interest rate distributions for loans held by three institution types: banks, lending non-banks, and non-lending non-banks.
+Lending non-banks are non-bank institutions that originate their own mortgage lending, while non-lending non-banks are the non-bank institutions that hold residential mortgage loans, but do not originate mortgages themselves (i.e. they hold or service loans that were purchased from originating institutions).

 Key Observations

 This Frontier Statistics release page is updated with new data periodically.
+This page was last updated on 13 March 2026 with data from Q4 2025.
 Historical data can be accessed in the data file at the end of this page.

 Cumulative Distributions